jasonpaulwong/SwiftGameCenter/README.md

 Update: I wrote this code when I was first learning Swift (which hopefully explains the Objective C naming conventions...) and when Swift was is its early stages.
-I don't plan on supporting it anymore.
+I don't plan on supporting it.

 SwiftGameCenter